The Products

 The XicTools Suite

-Whiteley Research is developing the XicTools suite of integrated circuit design tools for Linux, Apple OS X, and Microsoft Windows.
+Whiteley Research is developing the XicTools suite of integrated circuit design tools for Linux, Apple MacOS, and Microsoft Windows.
 Once sold as commercial products, the tools have transitioned to an open-source project, and are available free of charge for download and use.
 As open-source, it is anticipated that others will take on much of the future development, and with more exposure and users, the tools will evolve rapidly in a positive way.

 These tools are targeted for the design of small and medium scale digital and analog integrated circuits, primarily those using cutting-edge technologies where performance is paramount.
 However, the tools provide capibilities for working with very large layout files, even with a modest computer.
 The product line emphasizes flexibility and control in physical layout at the gate level.
 The XicTools suite currently consists of Xic, a graphical editor, and WRspice, a circuit simulator, plus numerous accessory programs and utilities.